-Assignments: A total of 6 Assignment submissions will be required for the course.
+Assignments: A total of 4 Assignment submissions will be required for the course.
 Each Assignment will be worth 10 points.
-The structure of the Assignments may vary but all will be submitted in the same manner on Canvas- Assignments will be focused on the following:
+The structure of the Assignments may vary (for example, personal reflection or topic research) but all will be submitted in the same manner.